Pregnancy Procedures and Tests

 Baby’s Anatomy Scan Ultrasound

 You can have your initial ultrasounds done at our office.
 Once the fetus is over 14 weeks, we will recommend that you schedule your baby’s anatomy scan that will be done with a specialized team that handles prenatal diagnosis.
-This anatomy scan is generally done between 18 and 20 weeks to get the best view of baby’s internal organs.
+This anatomy scan is generally done between 18 and 20 weeks to get the best view of the baby’s internal organs.

 Glucose tolerance test (GTT)